 Here are some of 📷 MBFF’s viewpoint pics:

-The ❄️ third (and last!) lookout point is a good 30 to 40 minute walk from the second, and quite steep; sometimes you can’t even see the trail! (note: coming down from the third lookout point, you have to tread carefully).
+The ❄️ third (and last!) lookout point is a good 30 to 40 minute walk from the second, and quite steep; sometimes you can’t even see the trail!
+It has been traced by the gardien of the buvette, and leads to a little glacial lake (note: coming down from the third lookout point, you have to tread carefully).

 [ good to know: Jonty and his wife recommend to have warm clothes in your bag, as there is ❄️ a chill from the glacier and it can be cooler on the viewing platforms and in the forest!
 Decent hiking boots or trainers are also a must! ]